zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/result-strongly-typed.md

     FiddleHelper.WriteTable(orderDetails);
 }
 ```

+In the above example, the variable `orderDetails` would be a list of strongly typed objects.

 Try it: [.NET Core](https://dotnetfiddle.net/CvMkj8) | [.NET Framework](https://dotnetfiddle.net/dXZc0s)

 ## Example - QueryFirst

-QueryFirst method can execute a query and map the first result to a strongly typed list.
+The `QueryFirst` method can execute a query and map the first result to a strongly typed list.

+The following example shows how to map the `QueryFirst` method results to a strongly typed result type.

 ```csharp
 string sql = "SELECT * FROM OrderDetails WHERE OrderDetailID = @OrderDetailID;";